0Rambler0/SiFDetectCracker/README.md

 # Introduction

-This repository contains our implementation of the paper published in the ACM MultiMedia 2023, "SiFDetectCracker: An Adversarial Attack Against Fake Voice Detection Based on Speaker-Irrelative Features".
+This repository presents SiFDetectCracker, an adversarial attack tool aimed at fake voice detection systems.
+The relevant paper was published in the ACM MultiMedia conference in 2023., "SiFDetectCracker: An Adversarial Attack Against Fake Voice Detection Based on Speaker-Irrelative Features".

 [Paper link here](https://dl.acm.org/doi/abs/10.1145/3581783.3613841)